compose-x/ecs_composex/docs/story.rst

 Philosophy
 ==========

 CloudFormation is awesome, the documentation is excellent and the format easy.
-So ECS ComposeX wants to keep the format of resources Properties as close to the orignal as possible as well as making it easier as well, just alike resources like **AWS::Serverless::Function** which will create all the resources around your Lambda Function as well as the function.
+So ECS Compose-X wants to keep the format of resources Properties as close to the orignal as possible as well as making it easier as well, just alike resources like **AWS::Serverless::Function** which will create all the resources around your Lambda Function as well as the function.